fenner/probe-clarification/probe-clarification.md

 * Next Header is ICMPv6

-In either case, the responding node MUST:
+In either case, the responding node MUST do the following:

-* Copy the source address from the Extended Echo Request message to the destination address of the Extended Echo Reply
+* Copy the Source Address from the Extended Echo Request message to the Destination Address of the Extended Echo Reply.

-* Copy the destination address from the Extended Echo Request message to the source address of the Extended Echo Reply
+* Copy the Destination Address from the Extended Echo Request message to the Source Address of the Extended Echo Reply.

-* Set the DiffServ codepoint to [CS0](#RFC4594)
+* Set the DiffServ codepoint to [CS0](#RFC4594).

-* Set the ICMP Type to Extended Echo Reply
+* Set the ICMP Type to Extended Echo Reply.

-* Copy the Identifier from the Extended Echo Request message to the Extended Echo Reply
+* Copy the Identifier from the Extended Echo Request message to the Extended Echo Reply.

-* Copy the Sequence Number from the Extended Echo Request message to the Extended Echo Reply
+* Copy the Sequence Number from the Extended Echo Request message to the Extended Echo Reply.

-* Set the Code field as described {{code}}
+* Set the Code field as described in {{code}}.

 * Set the State field to 0.

-* Clear the A-bit, the 4-bit and the 6-bit.
+* Clear the A-bit, the 4-bit, and the 6-bit.

-* If the Code Field is equal to (0) No Error and the L-bit is set and the probed interface is active, set the A-bit.
-Also set the 4-bit and the 6-bit as appropriate.
+* If (1) the Code Field is equal to (0) No Error, (2) the L-bit is set, and (3) the probed interface is active, set the A-bit.
+Also, set the 4-bit and the 6-bit as appropriate.

-* If the Code Field is equal to (0) No Error and the L-bit is clear, set the State field to reflect the state of the ARP Table or Neighbor Cache entry that represents the probed interface.
+* If the Code field is equal to (0) No Error and the L-bit is clear, then set the State field to reflect the state of the ARP table or Neighbor Cache entry that represents the probed interface.

-* Set the checksum appropriately
+* Set the Checksum appropriately.

-* Forward the ICMP Extended Echo Reply to its destination
+* Forward the ICMP Extended Echo Reply to its destination.

 ## Code Field Processing {#code}